HOYOUNG98/HOYOUNG98.github.io/src/intro/intro.md

-### I am Kevin.
-Nice to meet you.
+### Nice to meet you.

-I am a computer science student in RPI.
-I am graduating December 2020.
-Please enjoy my blogs on my personal studies on network security.
-Also, you can see my personal projects!
+Welcome!
+I am currently a masters Computer Science student at University of Chicago.
+I am focusing my studies on Data Analytics.
+Prior to my masters, I have earned my B.S. in Computer Science at Rensselaer Polytechnic Institute.
+My interest lies in various topics including A.I., Network Security, and even Software Engineering.

 ### Visit Me!